soulwing/popclient/README.md

 =========

-This repository is the "official" final resting place of the original `popclient` source code written by Carl Harris. `popclient` is a very small and simple POP3/POP2 email client that was developed in a time before POP and subsequently IMAP became the de-facto standards for e-mail retrieval on today's Internet.
+This repository is the "official" final resting place of the original `popclient` source code written by Carl Harris around 1993. `popclient` is a very small and simple POP3/POP2 email client that was developed in a time before POP and subsequently IMAP became the de-facto standards for e-mail retrieval on today's Internet.

 It is preserved here only for the sake of posterity, and almost certainly shouldn't be used today.
 You might have read about `popclient`